FREQUENTLY ASKED QUESTIONS

 In order to license your own broker company, you must have three years of experience as a mortgage loan originator.

-No, an MLO can only transact business for only one employing mortgage broker or lender pursuant to 32-9-116(1), MCA.
+No, an MLO can only transact business for one employing Montana-licensed mortgage broker or lender pursuant to 32-9-116(1), MCA.

 When a sponsorship is removed in NMLS, the Division will change the license status of the individual to approved-inactive.
 The MLO may not originate with an inactive license.
 When the MLO finds another sponsor and requests sponsorship in Montana, the Division will review the request, approve the sponsorship, and change the license status to approved.